 A Vision Quest is a rite of passage in some Native American cultures.
-It is usually only undertaken by young males entering adulthood but it is now offered to everyone who is striving to finding the path.
+It is usually only undertaken by young males entering adulthood but it is now offered to everyone who is striving to find the path.
 It is a commitment that people make for 4, 7, 9, and 13 days in consecutive years.
-The Quester is planted to a spot in the mountain in a square by him/herself and there’s no interaction with other people, food or drink for the first 4 days.
-There’s only nature, sky, earth and yourself.
-At the end of 4,7 and 9 days, a bunch of fruits and peyote water are brought to the quester which help them to continue until the end of their time on the mountain.
-After I was being invited to a 20 day camp in Colombia to practice this spiritual gathering, I packed immediately and started my journey!
+The Quester is planted on a spot in the mountain in a square by him/herself and there’s no interaction with other people, food or drink for the first 4 days.
+There’s only nature, sky, earth, and yourself.
+At the end of 4,7 and 9 days, a bunch of fruits and peyote water are brought to the quester which helps them to continue until the end of their time on the mountain.
+After I was invited to a 20-day camp in Colombia to practice this spiritual gathering, I packed immediately and started my life changing journey!

 Trip from Brooklyn to Colombia

-I spoke too soon about being super lucky to have avoided the snow storm that hit New York City when my plane was able to take off only with 1 hr delay.
-The sad reality hit me when my backpack didn’t show up in the luggage belt in Bogota after most of the passengers got their luggages.
-Apparently the plane left New York without taking some of the luggages, which included mine.
+I spoke too soon about being super lucky to have avoided the snowstorm that hit New York City when my plane was able to take off only with a 1 hr delay.
+The sad reality hit me when my backpack didn’t show up in the luggage belt in Bogota after most of the passengers got their luggage.
+Apparently, the plane left New York without taking some of the luggage, which included mine.

-I arrived at the hotel around 1 am to meet the rest of the group with my small hand bag.
-As it was prearranged, the group got up at 6:30 am to take the shuttle that we had paid for in advance which would bring us to the Vision Quest camp.
+I arrived at the hotel around 1 am to meet the rest of the group with my small handbag.
+As it was prearranged, the group got up at 6:30 am to take the shuttle that we had paid for in advance, which would bring us to the Vision Quest camp near the town called Villa Leyva.
 After saying goodbye to them with tears in my eyes, my waiting period plus calling the airports in Bogota and Newark began.

-After picking up and giving a big hug to my bag, I ran out the door immediately to the bus terminal and 8 hours, 3 buses and 2 cars later, I made it to the Vision Quest camp before the sunset that was near Villa Leyva, a popular colonial town.
+After picking up and giving a big hug to my bag, I ran out the door immediately to the bus terminal and 8 hours, 3 buses and 2 cars later, I made it to the Vision Quest camp before the sunset.

 Vision Quest Camp